azavea/climate-change-api/doc/source/overview/pagination.rst

 Access other pages of data by adjusting the parameters specified in the ``next`` or ``previous`` links.

-Some endpoints have other pagination styles than `limit offset pagination`_.
-Generally comparable to the above, any differences will be specified where they occur.
+Some endpoints have pagination styles other than `limit offset pagination`_.
+Differences will be specified where they occur.

 .. _`limit offset pagination`: http://www.django-rest-framework.org/api-guide/pagination/#limitoffsetpagination